Region of Peel Jobs Canada | Part Time Student Jobs

 - Start by visiting the Region of Peel’s official careers page and job board to browse current listings.

-- Create or sign into your applicant profile and upload your résumé along with a tailored cover letter that highlights how your experience fits the role.
+- Create or sign into your applicant profile and upload your résumé along with a tailored cover letter.
+This will

 - Fill out any required online form fields (education, work history, certifications) and double-check your entries.